Comp-Labs/Download-macOS/README.md

 **Some Beta Versions may not work because Apple has deprecated `seedutil`.
 However, stable versions will work normally like before.**

+**Versions older than Big Sur cannot be downloaded because Apple discontinued them.
+We'll find a fix for it soon.**

 ## Notice ⚠️

 **As a precaution, we request you to not fork this repository to prevent the violation of GitHub's Terms of Service.
 As an alternative, follow the new steps as stated below:**